- Think about who should know about your project, or who are your target groups. Also remember your stakeholders!

 What to remember when referring to EU funding

 - You must use the EU flag and note that your project has received EU funding in all communications.
-Download the logo files from the EACEA website and refer to the Graphic Design User Guide for more detailed instructions on using the EU flag.
+Links to logo files and instructions for using the logos can be found below.
+Please note that there is a different logo for projects of the 2014-2020 and 2021-2027 programme periods.
 If you are making videos, you can add the logo to the end of the video.

 - Also note that the European Commission is not responsible for the content of the material using a so-called disclaimer: “The European Commission is not responsible for the content of this publication”.
 If you make a video, you can include the disclaimer in the description box under the video on YouTube, for instance.